dvmorozov/fit/README.md

 Install components into Lazarus, add included directories in project properties and rebuild projects.

-## How to build CGI client, server application and proxy shared library
+## How to build CgiClient, FitServer and ClientProxy

 ### Install Lazarus 0.9.24

 Unfortunately wst-0.5 can not be built without modifications with latest versions of Lazarus.
 So, it is recommended to use version 0.9.24.
+Delphi compatiblity mode should be turned on.
+This is supposed to be fixed by replacing this obsolete library.

 [Lazarus 0.9.24](https://sourceforge.net/projects/lazarus/files/Lazarus%20Windows%2032%20bits/Old%20releases/Lazarus%200.9.24/Lazarus-0.9.24-fpc-2.2.0-20071114-win32.exe/download)